 - Manuscript Title.

 - Author names and affiliations.
-Names of authors should be written in style of initials followed by surname or preferred name e.g., BAK Khalid, K Suresh, CC Chan, or J Brown.
+Names of authors should be written in full, First Name followed by Surname, e.g. Colin Binns or Wah Yun Low.
+Up to two academic degrees may be listed for each author (choose highest degrees).
 A superscript number should be placed after each name to refer to the respective affiliations that must be listed below.
 Provide the full postal address, contact number, and email address for each author.

-The abstract must be unstructured, and the word limit is 150 (200 words for Reviews).
+The abstract must be unstructured, and the word limit is determined by the relevant article type.
 At the end of the abstract, please include an alphabetical list of 5 to 8 keywords and subjects for indexing.
 Choose the keywords carefully as these will be used for subsequent retrieval.

 Papers must follow this order: Introduction, Methods, Results, Discussion, Conclusion/Recommendation.
 Systeme Internationale (SI) Units should be used.
 Use only standard abbreviations.
 The full term for which an abbreviation stands should precede its first use in the text unless it is a standard unit of measurement.

-Please note that all references should conform to the AMA Manual of Style (10th Edition).
+Please note that all references should conform to the AMA Manual of Style, 10th Edition.
+See section 4.4 for more details on reference style.

 All tables and figures should be placed at the end of the manuscript after the references and numbered accordingly.
 Provide footnotes for explanatory matter and identify in alphabetical order all abbreviations used.